The tourism industry, with its superior features, is considered a dynamic sector with bright futures.

 One of the important aspects of the levels of urbanization in Iran is the situation of electricity supply in different regions.

-Iran is the 16th largest producer and 18th largest consumer of electricity in the world.
+Iran is the 16th largest producer and 18th largest electricity consumer globally.
 Iran’s electricity industry in 2017, with 265 billion kilowatt-hours of electricity, ranked 16th in the world and the second-largest in the region after Saudi Arabia.

 This year, China and the United States accounted for the largest electricity generation in the world, with 6142 and 4088 billion kWh, respectively.